M66B/FairEmail/docs/FAQ-tr-rTR.md

 If you have a question, want to request a feature or report a bug, **please use [this form](https://contact.faircode.eu/?product=fairemailsupport)**.

-GitHub issues are disabled due to frequent misusage.
+GitHub sorunları, sık sık yanlış kullanım nedeniyle devre dışı bırakıldı.

 <br />

-Telif hakkı &copy; 2018-2021 M. Bokhorst 'a aittir.
+Telif hakkı &copy; 2018-2021 M. Bokhorst'a aittir.